-Page updated 04-08-2018
+Page updated 06-10-2018

-That said, counseling is only reimbursable with certain plans and there are a lot of plans.
-To find out if your plan-policy covers it, please check with your insurance plan to see if mental health services are covered for individual and group therapy.
+There are a lot of different types of plans within these.
+To find out if your plan-policy applies, please check with CareFirst Maryland to see if mental health services (behaviorial health) are covered for individual psychotherapy and group psychotherapy.
 This means calling or logging in online with CareFirst to check your policy.

 I hope this page has offered some help in providing answers and clarity.
 Money and the ability to pay can be a barrier to getting the help you need if you let it.
 It doesn’t have to be.
 There are counseling resources available for every budget.
 Let me know if I can answer further questions.

 The following billing codes apply to services offered here.
 All of these codes will likely not apply to you.
 That said, it's good to check to see what is covered so you know your options.
 In this way, you can make an educated and informed decision.

 Also, by checking on these codes you erase